hetutrivedi2005-cmyk/future-ready-paths-87/README.md

 # Future-Ready Paths 🚀

-Future-Ready Paths is a web-based platform designed to help individuals become job-ready by learning relevant skills through structured learning paths, community support, and verified certifications.
+Future-Ready Paths is a web-based platform designed to help individuals become job-ready by learning relevant skills through structured learning paths, community support,and verified certifications.
 The platform focuses on reducing the skill gap and preparing users for future workforce demands.

 🔗 Live Website: http://bit.ly/4aDLGIu